 The reserve has 6 groups of welcomes chimpanzee tracking travellers all year round boasting of 6 habituated chimp groups in the area.
 There’s always a high chance of seeing the primates in Budongo forest once you book a chimpanzee trekking permit.
 Trekking starts at 7:00 am as you are led by the ranger guides to look for these amazing primates that share a DNA of about 98% with the human beings.
 Chimpanzee trekking can take you 30 minutes or even a full day, how long it takes is mainly dependant on the location of these primates.
 The Budongo forest reserve is managed both by the Uganda wildlife Authority (UWA) and the Jane Good all Institute.

-Trackers with diseases such as diarrhea, cough and flu may not be allowed to enter the park.
+Trackers with diseases such as diarrhea, cough and flu not allowed to enter the park.

 A distance of about 8-12m is important between you and the Chimpanzee.

-Children below the age of 12 are not allowed to enter the park.
+Children below the age of 12 not allowed to enter the park.

 All our Safari vehicles are Toyota Land-cruiser 4×4 with pop-up roofs.
 The vehicles are serviced and maintained to a very high standard before, during and after every safari.
 Paradise Adventure Vacations Ltd offering all-wheel drive safari vehicles suitable for off-road driving, which enable travelers to discover the magical areas of East Africa in a pleasant and reliable manner.

 All our safari vehicles have power / charging points.
 Please bring travel adaptors to ensure they are suitable for your appliances / devices